7 Surprising Stats Prove the Importance of Internal Communications in 2020

 Takeaway: A thank-you can go a long way in retaining employees and fostering good morale.

-7.)
-Many internal communicators are still not measuring internal communication.
+7. Many professionals are still not measuring internal communication outcomes.

-60% in fact, according to IABC.
-If you fall into this group, the first six facts listed here should be enough to convince you to measure your internal communication methods.
-A few possibilities:
+60% in fact, according to Poppulo.
+If you fall into this group, the first six facts listed here should be enough to convince you to track your internal communications stats.
+A few possibilities for measuring effectiveness:

 If you use an intranet…